-Perfect way to round off a long day, the best place to close a deal, the cosy haven where you can spill out your secrets (sort of), and by all means the only place to effectively ward off your daily stress, sauna is for everybody.
+The perfect way to round off a long day, the best place to close a deal, the cosy haven where you can spill out your secrets and by all means the only place to effectively ward off your daily stress, sauna is for everybody.
 Doctors have always told me not to go for a sauna because I have low blood pressure, and in Finland I realized I had normally followed their advice because in Italy sauna is not that common.
-However, in Finland Italian doctors could not see me, so I decided it was about time to have my very first sauna experience.
-And let’s face it, what’s a better country to do that?
+However, in Finland there were no Italian doctors, so I decided it was about time to have my very first sauna experience.
+And let’s face it, is there a better country to do that?

 Being this custom so common, it came with no surprise that you find many places offering sauna services and that it’s not even expensive, but what struck me was to learn that most modern private houses actually have a sauna inside.
 It’s like I come back from work in the evening and instead of relaxing with a bath or shower or a book, I take a sauna.
 This suffices to make me want to move to Finland.